Fort Scott National Historic Site

 Fort Scott National Historic Site is located in the southeast Kansas city of the same name.
 Fort Scott was an important western military base for the Union Army during the Civil War, but it also served as a frontier fort from 1842-1853, acting as a buffer between settlers and the Native American tribes.
 It was abandoned as a military base after 1853, but the Army was back when the Civil War started.

 Many Union regiments passed through Fort Scott on the way to various campaigns in Arkansas, Missouri, and the Indian Territories of present day Oklahoma.
 The fort also was home to several regiments permanently assigned there for protection of the fort and the region around it.
-No battles were fought at Fort Scott itself, but there were several actions nearby.
+No battles were fought at Fort Scott itself, but there were several actions nearby, including the Battle of Dry Wood Creek in the summer of 1861.
 The fort served as an important supply base for the region and a large hospital was also established there.